myrual/pixinwallet/README.md

 # Pixin wallet: Bitcoin, altcoin Wallet written in PyQt
 A Bitcoin and altcoin wallet written in python and qt.
 The wallet use [Mixin Network](https://mixin.one) to hold many cryptocurrency and keep Mixin Network account key file on your PC intead of cloud.

+The generated account keyfile is a text file with filename "xxx.pixinkey".
+Your can import the content to [mixinlight](https://mixinlight.github.io) and [mixwallet](https://github.com/over140/mixwallet)
 ## Try to be "Batteries Included"
 ### Having an instant cryptocurrency exchange
 [ExinCore](https://github.com/ExinOne/ExinCore) is a secure and instant cryptocurrency exchange build on Mixin Network.
 Just pay to ExinCore, Exin will send asset to your wallet in 2 seconds.